 City Region & Growth Deals

 City Region and Growth Deals invest in projects that drive regional economic growth and create jobs.
-The UK Government has committed over £1.5 billion to deals covering every part of Scotland.

 What are City Region Deals and Growth Deals?

 City Region Deals and Growth Deals are agreements between the UK Government, Scottish Government and local partners.
 This approach brings all levels of government together to make long-term investments that are tailored to the needs and strengths of the region.

 Each of the deals aims to unlock the potential of Scotland’s towns and cities and their surrounding areas.
 As well as creating sustainable economic growth and around 90,000 jobs, all of the deals are attracting additional public and private investment to their region.

 The UK Government is investing more than £1.5 billion in City Region and Growth Deals for every part of Scotland:

 - Glasgow City Region

 - Stirling and Clackmannanshire

 - Argyll and Bute